Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: What's in the Littlewood--Paley paper (and what's not)

 where $m_j$ is supported on $E_j$.
 The basic premise is that we shall suppose that the operators $T_j$ are uniformly (in $j$) bounded on $L^p$ for $1 < p < \infty$, and we wish to conclude that $\sum_{j\geq 0}T_j$ is also $L^p$ bounded in the same range of $p$.
 Such a conclusion would be reminiscent of what can be obtained from the spectral theorem when $p=2$.

 In fact we shall impose the slightly stronger uniform weighted hypothesis

 where, for each $1 < r < \infty$, $w \mapsto \mathcal{M}w$ is some (possibly non-linear) non-negative operator which is bounded on $L^r(\mathbb{T})$, say with constant $K_r$.
-(We will discuss verification of this hypothesis below.)
-We shall then be able to conclude that
+(We will discuss verification of this hypothesis below.\footnote{The hypothesis \eqref{eq:unif} can be significantly weakened, see \cite{CarbCZ} and \cite{Seeger}.}) We shall then be able to conclude that

 for all $1 < p < \infty$, where $C_p = A_p^{-1} B_p K_{(\max\{p, p'\}/2)'}^{1/2}$.
 Note that orthogonality already handles the case $p=2$.

 To see this, we first note that inequality \eqref{eq:multthm} is essentially self-adjoint, meaning that if we can prove it for $p > 2$, then we can also prove it for $p < 2$.
 So assume $p >2.$ Then, by \eqref{eq:LP}, using the facts that $Q_k T_j = 0$ unless $j=k$ and that $Q_k$ and $T_k$ commute,